 For an ACH debit, also known as a direct payment, money is “pulled” from one account to another.
 With the payer’s permission, the recipient initiates the transaction to withdraw funds from the payer’s account.
 The payer provides the recipient the same banking information as listed in Step 1 above.
 The recipient submits the payment file to their bank and pulls funds from your bank account.

 For example, you might set up automated ACH debit for your utility bills, which arrive monthly but vary in cost each month.

 How can I use ACH?

-Direct deposit of payroll is one of the more familiar uses for ACH payments.
-It’s how 93 percent of American workers get paid3.
+In 2022, there were more than 8 billion direct deposit ACH payments overall.
+One of the more familiar uses for ACH is for direct deposit of payroll3.
 But ACH has other useful applications for small businesses, too.
 For example, you can use ACH for:

 - Employee payments, such as reimbursed travel expenses or 401(k) contributions.